Sirsa: Air Force station

-Sirsa has an air base of Indian Air Force named Sirsa Air Force Station and this is one of the most important Air Force Station of India near Pakistan border.
+Sirsa has an air base of the Indian Air Force named Sirsa Air Force Station, and this is one of the most important Air Force Stations in India, located near the Pakistan border.

 Dera Sacha Sauda

 The non-governmental organization Dera Sacha Sauda, established in 1948 by ascetic Mastana Balochistani, has its headquarters in Sirsa.

 Shri Tara Baba Kutiya (Tarakeswar Dham)

 Shri Tara Baba Kutiya, also known as Tarakeswar Dham, was constructed in the year 2003 with help from Sirsa MLA Gopal Goyal Kanda.
-It is near Ramnagarian village on Rania Road.
-It has a statue of Shiva and an idol of Nandi.
+It is near Ramnagarian village on Haryana State Highway 23 (Sirsa-Ellenabad Road).
+It features a statue of Shiva and an idol of Nandi.

+Abubshahar Wildlife Sanctuary

+Abubshahar Wildlife Sanctuary is located in the Sirsa district, which is the largest wildlife sanctuary of Haryana.
+Abubshaher Wildlife Sanctuary is also the birthplace of the black pheasant.

+Yakuza E-Vehicles

+Yakuza Electric Vehicles is one of the largest electric vehicle manufacturing facilities in Sirsa, Haryana.